ealbinu/MicroLang/README.md

-## Micro Javascript Language changer
+## Micro Language switcher for simple websites

 Switch language using only html attribute **data-*LANG***